 Our vision is to be the preferred supplier of electrical or mechanical installation, commissioning and maintenance.
-Consistently with our vision, our Group is dedicated to providing services with emphasis on high quality, flexibility, increased effectiveness, reliability and environmentally friendly processes.
+Consistently with our vision, our company is dedicated to providing services with emphasis on high quality, flexibility, increased effectiveness, reliability and environmentally friendly processes.

 We strive towards fulfilment of our vision by relying on our values.
 By acting in accordance with our values in working towards our goals, we earn the trust of our customers, business partners, suppliers, employees and the communities where we live and work.

-In order to strengthen the compliance and good corporate governance in a broader sense, the Eryk Group launches the Code of Conduct, as part of its Corporate Social Responsibility Policy.
+In order to strengthen the compliance and good corporate governance in a broader sense, Eryk launches the Code of Conduct, as part of its Corporate Social Responsibility Policy.

-Our group is committed to sustainability.
+We are committed to sustainability.
 This includes respect for universally recognised principles on human rights, including labour rights, the environment and anti-corruption.
-Therefore, we seek to ensure that our own group, together with our customers and suppliers, operates in accordance with the requirements of the enclosed Code of Conduct.
+Therefore, we seek to ensure that our company, together with our customers and suppliers, operates in accordance with the requirements of the enclosed Code of Conduct.